mdoege/Py1620/README.md

 ![Py1620](py1620.png "Power of Two output in IBM 1403 font")

 The program is loaded from the CMEM file.
-Computing 2**9999 takes about 18 seconds on a PC, so the program is about 70x as fast as a real IBM 1620.
+Computing 2**9999 takes about 45 seconds on a PC, so this particular program is about 27x as fast as on a real IBM 1620.

 Overbars for the flag bit are printed using Unicode combining characters and may not look good (e.g. be shifted horizontally) with some fonts.

 Also see this [YouTube video](https://www.youtube.com/watch?v=e4JH26yF_u0) of Power of Two running on the [1620 Junior](https://github.com/IBM-1620) emulator.

 ```
-$ python3 py1620.py pow
+$ python3 py1620.py APP_Power_Of_2.cmem

 POWER OF 2 CALCULATOR